andrewdavidmackenzie/flow/flowr/examples/sequence-of-sequences/DESCRIPTION.md

 A flow that generates a sequence of numbers, and for each of those numbers it generates a sequence from 1 upto the number from the sequence.

-This is intended as a test case for having nested flows.
+This shows nested flows, and the inner flow running an "inner loop"

 Root Diagram
 ===